 Chapter 11: Small business accounting

 Accounting for a small business isn’t difficult.
 The fundamentals are straightforward.
 From bookkeeping to tax, we explain what you need to do and how to accomplish it quickly.

 If you’re beginning a business, you’ll need to learn at least the fundamentals of bookkeeping and accounting.
 We’ll walk you through the most important responsibilities, offer some time-saving tips, and explain where professionals fit into the picture.

 What is accounting?

 Accounting is involved with keeping track of money as it enters and exits a company.
 Some of the data is reported to the government for tax purposes, but the majority of it is used to assist the business owner in managing the company.

 The three business accounting basics

-- Filing business tax returns
+- Filing tax returns for businesses

 Keeping records of business transactions (bookkeeping)

 Making money is a fundamental goal when beginning a new business.
 And you won’t know if that’s the case unless you have a clear picture of your revenue and expenses.
 When you keep good records, you’ll be able to: